ChroniclerCherry/stardew-valley-mods/ShopTileFramework/README.md

 STF lets you fully customize what items are sold and how many, under what conditions etc, as well the currency used in the store: money, casino coins, festival score, and even items just like the vanilla desert trader.

-STF also allows you to create customized animal shops, with support for custom animals added through BFAV
+STF also allows you to create customized animal shops, with support for custom animals added through Better Farm Animal Varioety (BFAV)

 Shops can be opened with a custom tile property of "Shop" or "AnimalShop" and a value of the ShopName defined in `shops.json`

 ## Requirements
-STF is a standalone SMAPI mod with no prerequesites other than the newest version of SMAPI.
+STF is a standalone SMAPI mod with no prerequisites other than the newest version of SMAPI.
 However there is optional support for items added in with [Json Assets](https://www.nexusmods.com/stardewvalley/mods/1720).
 Custom JA items can be added to shops by item name or by content pack.

 You do not need to make having the JA packs mandatory; if STF does not detect the item in the game, it will simple not add them.